m-marqx/TradingView-Indicators/README.md

 - **GitHub Repository**: [m-marqx/TradingView-Indicators](https://github.com/m-marqx/TradingView-Indicators)
 - **Issue Tracker**: [GitHub Issues](https://github.com/m-marqx/TradingView-Indicators/issues)

----

 ## 📧 Contact

-For questions, suggestions, or collaboration opportunities, please open an issue on GitHub.
+For questions, suggestions, or collaboration opportunities, please send me a message via GitHub or any of my social media channels listed on my profile.

----

-## 🙏 Acknowledgments

-This project was created to address accuracy issues in existing technical analysis libraries and provide a production-ready solution for the financial data analysis community.

-**Technologies Used:**
-- Python 3.11+
-- Pandas (time-series analysis)
-- NumPy (vectorized operations)
-- pytest (testing framework)

----

-Made with ❤️ for the financial data analysis community
+## 💼 Use Case

+I use this library for my financial needs of accurate and reliable technical analysis indicators to compute my variables in my machine learning models, such as in my project [ML-Miner](https://github.com/m-marqx/ML-Miner).